 This is the third-annual collection of residences that were created from buildings that formerly served other purposes.
 The visionaries who dreamed up and created these homes started off with disused and neglected buildings and transformed them into unusual habitations designed for modern lifestyles.
+Go to CNBC.com to see the homes that aren't listed here:

 Some categories of buildings are favorites when it comes to adaptive reuse.
 Other homes in this collection were made from unexpected structures.
 Whatever their starting points, the resulting examples of adaptive reuse range from simple and minimal or rustic to contemporary.